-ManyVids charges a 40% commission fee for any individual videos you sell, as well as any Memberships people buy to your paid-for videos.
+ManyVids charges a 40% commission fee for any custom videos you sell, as well as any Memberships people buy to your paid-for videos.
 Otherwise, most other content sales you make will also be subject to the 20% commission.

 How much money can you make on ManyVids?

-There are a lot of different ways that creators can make money on ManyVids, with subscriptions similar to OnlyFans being just one of those.
+There are a lot of different ways that creators can earn money on ManyVids, with subscriptions similar to OnlyFans being just one of those.
 But most of ManyVids’ revenue streams are on an individual paid-for basis, allowing you to build up a subscriber base for a regular income but then also bring in extra funds for one-off purchases.

 Of these, videos is the major stream.
 As well as the exclusive videos you can add to your subscription feed, you can upload additional videos and set a price that anyone has to pay to watch them – whether they’ve subscribed or not.